 The research team also discovered letters from Neutra to the original owner, Edgar Kaufmann, a wealthy department store owner who sought this property as a vacation home.
 He passed away in 1955, when the home was sold to a series of owners, including Barry Manilow.
 The letters helped solve what Harris describes as "a gigantic, national scavenger hunt for the pieces that were gone."
 They contained specs, sketches, and material details, which led to the team to identify the original buff stone.
-It originated from a quarry in Utah—but it had since closed.
-Conquering all obstacles in pursuit of authentic restoration, the team had the quarry reopened to procure the correct stone, which bears a sunset hue unlike the muddy shade of buff stone you'll find across the masses today.
+It originated from a quarry in Utah.
+Conquering all obstacles in pursuit of authentic restoration, the team trekked to the original source to procure the correct stone, which bears a sunset hue unlike the muddy shade of buff stone you'll find across the masses today.

 A final piece of the puzzle was consulting with several experts, including another architect who helped build Palm Springs, Albert Frey.
 "He taught me the importance of materials," says Harris, who worked closely with Marmol Radziner throughout the restoration.

-It wasn’t enough to just locate the origin of the buff stone; it would have to be set by the best masons they could find.
+It wasn’t enough to just acquire the original stone; it would have to be set by the best masons they could find.
 It was initially installed using a dry stack technique—new to Neutra’s work—whereby mortar is applied to the rear of the stone, resulting in a natural look invisible to the eye.
 A mason worked at the site for a year and a half, chiseling and cutting blocks precisely in place to create a pleasing mosaic.
 While perfecting the brick took quite some time, just fewer than 10 percent of the brick was restored, demonstrating stone mason Clive Christie's commitment to his craft.
-Tops and bottoms of the stones were cut smooth to sit in horizontal position, allowing the sides and faces to be more organic.
+Tops and bottoms were cut smooth to sit in horizontal position, allowing the sides and faces to be more organic.
 But the stone wasn’t the only meticulous detail of the renovation.